Republican Party of New Mexico: Statewide offices

-New Mexico has not elected any GOP candidates to statewide office since 2014, when Susana Martinez was re-elected as governor.
+No Republican has held a statewide elected office in New Mexico since 2019.
+New Mexico has not elected any GOP candidates to statewide office since 2014, when Susana Martinez was re-elected as governor on a joint ticket with Lieutenant Governor John Sanchez.
 In 2018, term limits prevented Martinez from seeking re-election to a third term.
-Congressman Steve Pearce ran as the Republican nominee in the 2018 election and was subsequently defeated by Democratic challenger Michelle Lujan Grisham.
+Congressman Steve Pearce ran as the Republican nominee in the 2018 election for Governor and was subsequently defeated by Democratic challenger Michelle Lujan Grisham.